glusac-petar/Movve/README.md

 # Movve

 Movve is an application that provides you all necessary information to decide whether you are going to like the movie/tv show or not.
-Apart from breif movie introduction you also get movie recommendations based on similarities to the movie that you have searced up.
+Apart from breif movie introduction you also get movie recommendations based on similarities to the movie that you have searched up.

 # Screenshots